 In regard to acne: Detoxified thus, the body does not need to push the toxins out of the skin; they have already been removed!

 This benefit I’ve personally experienced.
-Great improvement to skin and overall health from my morning dose of water, ACV or gentian and activated charcoal.
+I got great improvement to skin and overall health from my morning dose of water, ACV (or gentian) and activated charcoal.

 Alternatives to charcoal or apple cider vinegar for detox